pelithne/sre-agent-hackathon/exercises/part2-troubleshooting.md

 If the agent suggests checking DNS resolution, ask:
 ```
-How can I verify the correct PostgreSQL hostname for my flexible server
+How can I verify the correct PostgreSQL hostname for my flexible server?
-named ${PSQL_SERVER}?
 ```

 **Key Tips for Working with SRE Agent:**
-- Provide specific resource names when possible
+- Provide specific resource names (use your actual BASE_NAME, e.g., "srepeter8-dev-api")
 - Share exact error messages from logs
 - Mention what you've already checked
 - Ask for step-by-step commands when needed
 - Request verification steps after applying fixes

+> **Important:** Replace placeholder names like "srepeter8" with your actual BASE_NAME in all queries to the SRE Agent.

 ### Step 4: Fix the Issue with Agent's Guidance